More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

 -  `orderBy`: Identification of the owner name associated to the project with status in execution
    -  Attribute type: **Relationship**.
    -  Required

+# Module

+Indicates a corresponding module of a project under assembly
+-  `belongsToAssembly`: Identification of the assembly to which this module belongs
+   -  Attribute type: **Property**.
+   -  Required
+-  `finishTime`: Saves date and time information when the finish button is pressed
+   -  Attribute type: **Property**.
+   -  Optional
+-  `id`: Module of a project under assembly
+   -  Attribute type: **Property**.
+   -  Required
+-  `name`: name-project_module-name
+   -  Attribute type: **Property**.
+   -  Optional
+-  `parts`: parts that make up the module
+   -  Attribute type: **Property**.
+   -  Optional
+-  `startTime`: Saves date and time information when the start button is pressed
+   -  Attribute type: **Property**.
+   -  Optional